lady-erynn/english-in-action/README.md

 WebSpeech API which Google Chrome supports seamlessly.

 2. i have tested this code in Brave browser.
-Due to restrictions in accessing WebsSpeech API within Brave browser, some functionality did not work correctly
+Due to restrictions in accessing WebsSpeech API within Brave browser, some functionalities did not work correctly

 Timeline tracking Visuals :